tylerlong/slim_text/README.md

 Run chrome in Windows 7 compatible mode can fix this issue:

 1. Right click on Chrome shortcut, select "Properties"
-2. Wwitch to the "Compatibility" tab
+2. Switch to the "Compatibility" tab
 3. Check "Run this program in compatibility mode for:"
 4. Select "Windows 7"
 5. Click "OK"